Parhoplophryne: Description

 This species is only known from the holotype, a juvenile female that measured 23 mm in snout–vent length.
-In addition, a series of tadpoles was also collected, but it is uncertain whether they belong to this species or Hoplophryne rogersi.
+In addition, a series of tadpoles were also collected, but it is uncertain whether they belong to this species or Hoplophryne rogersi.

-The holotype had moderately stout general appearance, with a small head, acuminate snout, and small mouth.
+The holotype had a moderately stout general appearance, with a small head, acuminate snout, and smallmouth.
 No tympanum is present.
 The fingers and toes were without any webbing.
 The skin was perfectly smooth (i.e., without any spinosities) but with rugose folds.
 Colouration was very similar to Hoplophryne rogersi, which is slatey-blue above, shading to blue-grey peripherally.
-A white band was running from eye to base of fore limb.
-The underside was white, blotched and spotted with dark brown.
+A white band was running from the eye to the base of the fore limb.
+The underside was white, blotched, and spotted with dark brown.

 Habitat and conservation

-The holotype was collected in a wild banana (Ensete) in a forested hill to the west of Amani, at approximately 900 m above sea level.
+The holotype was collected in a wild banana (Ensete) on a forested hill to the west of Amani, at approximately 900 m above sea level.
 Other information on the species' habitat and ecology is not available.

-Considering that many surveys undertaken in the area, without positive records, and the extent of habitat loss in the area (first by tea plantations and at present by small scale agriculture), it is possible that this species is extinct.
+Considering that many surveys were undertaken in the area, without positive records, and the extent of habitat loss in the area (first by tea plantations and at present by small-scale agriculture), it is possible that this species is extinct.
 Theoretically, it might be present in the Amani Nature Reserve, although intensive sampling has not revealed any specimens.